 Complete spinal cord injury describes a condition in which all neurological impulses below the affected level cease to work correctly.
 The result will be paralysis below the damaged level.
 This is an objective diagnosis.
 Unfortunately, most complete cord injuries will never improve, despite therapy and medical care, since treatment efficacy is highly limited.

-Incomplete spinal cord injury means that some of the functionality remains, but the extent is not defined.
+Incomplete spinal cord injury means that some of the functionality remains, but the extent of nerve conduction is not defined.
 This is a very subjective diagnosis, since some people suffer minor functional impairments, while others are almost completely devoid of motor and sensory abilities below the injured level.

 Statistically, incomplete cord injuries are more likely to improve with time, although this is far from a rule set in stone.
 Many spinal cord traumas will never improve significantly.

 Unfortunately, even with all the progress we have achieved using modern medicine, there has been little headway in the fight against spinal cord injury.
 In almost every case, damage to the cord is permanent and can not be reversed.